anishathalye/dotbot/README.md

 repeated many times.
 This can be very useful to use with the link command, for example.

-Defaults apply to all commands that follow setting the defaults.
+Defaults apply to all commands that come after setting the defaults.
 Defaults can be set multiple times; each change replaces the defaults with a new set of options.

 #### Format